The To-Do List-Less Life

 The key to which requires knowing what matters most (to you.)

 So I have writing and my business to work on.
+Singing to practice.
 Mythic Alchemy initiates to support.
 Emails and messages to answer.
-Writing critiques to tackle.
 Plants and a garden to tend.
 Myself and a cat to feed, water, and play with.
 A body that likes going to the gym, walking, yoga-ing, and climbing.
 The Cabin, family, and friends get love too.

-Not everything gets (or needs) a daily touch, but over the course of a week, these are the responsibilities, focuses, and practices that matter most.
+Not everything gets (or needs) a daily touch, but over the course of a week, these are the responsibilities, focuses, and practices that matter most to me.

 The result?
 A life that’s oriented only around things I want to do, that excite and interest me, that light me up in some way.
 There are no shoulds or need-to-do’s.